3mman/SYSGEREQ-CompliantHandlingSystem/README.md

 # CompliantHandlingSystem
-A Full stack complaint handling system with mobile desktop and web access.
+A Full stack complaint handling system with mobile, desktop and web access.